IQSS/dss-rbuild/docs/packagedev.md

 Different organizations and programmers may have different styles, but in general, you should remember:

 1. Your goal should always be to make your code readable!
-2. Whatever style guide you follow, follow it *consistently*
+2. Whatever style guide you follow, follow it *consistently*.
-3. When in doubt, follow the conventions of the organization you're working for
+3. When in doubt, follow the conventions of the organization you're working for.

 ### Warnings and Simplicity